Santonio Thomas

-Santonio Thomas (born July 2, 1981 in Belle Glade, Florida) is an American football defensive end.
-As an undrafted free agent, he was signed by the New England Patriots in 2005.
-He played college football at the University of Miami.
-He's currently a free agent.
+Santonio Thomas (born July 2, 1981) is an American former professional football player who was a defensive end for the New England Patriots of the National Football League (NFL).
+He played college football for the Miami Hurricanes and signed as an undrafted free agent with the Patriots in 2005.

-Early years
+Early life

-Thomas attended Glades Central High School in Belle Glade, Florida and was a student and a letterman in football.
+Thomas attended Glades Central High School in Belle Glade, Florida, and was a student and a letterman in football.
 In football, as a senior he led his team to the Class 3A State Championship and was part of a team ranked #20 in the nation by USA Today.
 He was named as a first-team All-USA selection by USA Today.
 In the Class 3A State Championship Game, Thomas made 12 tackles and recovered a fumble and took it in for a touchdown.

 Professional career

 New England Patriots

-He joined the Patriots as an undrafted free agent after the 2005 NFL Draft.
+He joined the Patriots as an undrafted free agent after the 2005 NFL draft.
 He spent the 2005 and 2006 seasons on the Patriots' practice squad.

 Cleveland Browns

-Thomas was signed by the Cleveland Browns on September 16, 2008 after defensive end Robaire Smith was placed on injured reserve.
+Thomas was signed by the Cleveland Browns on September 16, 2008, after defensive end Robaire Smith was placed on injured reserve.
 He was waived on September 5, 2009.